Male involvement in ending FGM

 On an individual level, men are often not directly involved in the practice of FGM – except in communities where the practice is medicalized.
 However, many men contribute explicitly or tacitly by consenting to the perpetuation of the practice in their families and communities.
 (A recent systematic review by Varol et al. 2015 explored the role men, as fathers, husbands, community and religious leaders, could play in the continuation or ending of FGM)

-In April 2021, the Community of Practice on Female Genital Mutilation is organizing a thematic discussion on male involvement in the anti-FGM movement.
+In April 2021, the Community of Practice on Female Genital Mutilation organized a thematic discussion and a webinar on male involvement in the anti-FGM movement.